ceharvs/ceharvs.github.io/cv.md

 * Service Manager for MITRE’s High Performance Computing (HPC) technologies within Corporate Operations.
 This role involves running the systems, planning purchasing and investments, and providing all user training and support.
 * Provide cluster maintenance including performing installations and updates to the systems as well as monitoring and maintaining the health and status of the clusters and resource managers.
 * Train all users of the HPC systems to use the systems knowledgeably and responsibly.
 Provide knowledge and expertise to users to help parallelize code and run applications and software on high performance computing systems.
-* Manage the team running the production HPC systems including a yearly summer cohort of interns and part-time employees.
+* Manage the team running the production HPC systems including a yearly summer cohort of interns and several full-time staff members.

 *Data Collection Lead for SIMEX*
 * Coordinate and manage the data collection and analysis plan for the simulation experiment (SIMEX) including SIMEX 17-3, SIMEX 18-1, SIMEX 18-3, and SIMEX 19-2.
 These experiments have been for various government sponsors including the US Navy, US Army, Air Forces Central Command, Army Central Command, the Department of Homeland Security, the Office of the Secretary of Defense, and the North American Aerospace Defense Command in classified and unclassified simulation experiments covering topics ranging from submarine communications to Counter-small Unmanned Aircraft Systems (C-sUAS).
 * Lead the team of analysts and developers to preform the data collection and subsequent analysis of the data for a final report to the sponsors.
 * Coordinate the entire experiment design process including designing the experiment, collaborating with the sponsors, collecting data for the experiment, performing the analysis, and authoring the final report.
+* Provide support for additional experiments run by the program to ensure consistency and quality across all implementations, specifically regarding experiment design, analysis, and data management.

 *MITRE Organizer of the Federal Big Data Summit*
 * Create and managed teams of leads for the MITRE-ATARC Big Data Summit Collaboration Sessions.
 Teams consisted of four to five senior leaders from government, industry, and MITRE.